Full divestment

 Woodside Camp was established in 1927 for training light horse and infantry.
 In the 1950s it was used as a migration reception camp in addition to military use.
 In 2015, the former married quarters area, known as Inverbrackie, was subdivided from the site and sold.

-Separate to the estate audit, nearly all Australian Defence Force personnel have moved to RAAF Base Edinburgh for capability reasons unrelated to the estate audit.
+Separate to the estate audit, nearly all Australian Defence Force (ADF) personnel have moved to RAAF Base Edinburgh for capability reasons unrelated to the estate audit.

 This site serves as office space, live-in accommodation Army Reserves and Cadet training facility.